Vasectomy Reversal

 You should wear an athletic supporter for several weeks after surgery except while showering.
 You should also avoid any activity that might pull on the testicles or scrotum, including running, biking, heavy lifting, and other sporting activities, for at least 2-3 weeks after the surgery.

-If your work entails sitting at a desk, work may resume a few days after surgery.
-But if your job involves physical labor, driving, or a lot of walking, it is important to talk to the surgeon about when it is safe to return to work.
-Taking a full week off work is the best plan for most men.
+If your work entails sitting at a desk, you may resume work a few days after surgery.
+However, if your job involves physical labor, driving, or a lot of walking, it is essential to talk to the surgeon about when it is safe to return to work.
+Taking a whole week off work is the best plan for most men.

 It is also important not to have sexual intercourse or ejaculate for at least a week after surgery.